DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 research software maintenance to make research software a first class citizen in the research landscape.
-For example, software projects enhancing research and fulfilling the sustainability criteria detailed in section  on p.  may be entitled for sustained funding as long as they live up to the standards and remain a central component of the research landscape.
+For example, software projects enhancing research and fulfilling the sustainability criteria detailed in section on p.**??**  may be entitled for sustained funding as long as they live up to the standards and remain a central component of the research landscape.